 These churro cookies stuffed with chocolate taste just like a churro!
 They have a chewy center with crisp edges and are dunked twice into cinnamon sugar.
 The cookies are filled with chocolate.
 They give me serious Disneyland churro vibes, so break out your Mickey ears!

 The cookies spread, which is important to get those crisp edges.
 What makes these cookies special is the chocolate filling.
 It is like dipping a churro into chocolate!

-These cookies would be perfect for cinco de mayo or any special occasion!
+These cookies would be huge hit for cinco de mayo or any special occasion!
 They are my favorite cookies because they are packed with flavor.